Does the Prime Minister have the last say?

 - deciding when to ask the Governor-General to call a federal election.

 The Prime Minister doesn't have the final say in making laws either.
-The House of Representatives—where the Prime Minister has a single vote—has to agree to a bill—proposed law.
-The Senate—where the Prime Minister doesn’t have a vote at all—then has to agree to the bill.
-Finally the Governor-General has the final say as to whether to provide Royal Assent – sign the bill into law – or to withhold assent.
+The House of Representatives – where the Prime Minister has a single vote – has to agree to a bill – proposed law.
+The Senate – where the Prime Minister doesn’t have a vote at all – then has to agree to the bill.
+Finally, it is up to the Governor-General to provide Royal Assent – sign the bill into law.